Centrarchidae: Range

 The native range of Centrarchidae is confined within North America, covering most of the United States and stopping in southern Canada.
 The northern edge of the native range is heavily bound by temperature due to reduced foraging ability and growth in cold weather and subsequent starvation in winter months.
 As a result, centrarchid distributions and range in any place they are found will be restricted by cold temperatures.

 Range shifts

 The ability to adapt to cold temperatures at the edge of the sunfish range varies widely within the family.
 Largemouth bass (Micropterus salmoides) have no cold acclimation ability as seen through the strict maintenance of the northern boundary of the species range.
 Other species like smallmouth bass (Micropterus dolomieu) and green sunfish (Lepomis cyanellus) have exhibited signs of minor cold-water adaptation and have even experienced slight range expansions into colder habitats.

 If air temperatures continue to rise in the next 50 to 100 years as predicted, warmwater species like centrarchids will likely experience range expansions northward and see an overall increase in occupiable habitat.
 This range expansion can have grave consequences for other freshwater fishes however, as many centrarchids are dominant top predators which can severely alter the community structure of non-native ecosystems and drive the extinction of other native predators.

-The Earth's climate is always in a state of change, natural cycles and human-caused climate change can both contribute to the aforementioned range expansion, which can be incredibly disastrous for native fish species.